Returning to work – key considerations for employers

 Cohabitation

 There can also be a risk of claims against property on the separation of unmarried cohabitees.
-While there is no such thing as common law marriage in England and Wales (and the starting point on the separation of unmarried cohabitees is that neither party will have any ongoing financial obligations towards the other), there are a number of means through which one party can make a claim against the other with respect to property.
+While cohabiting couples currently have no automatic legal status on separation, (there is no such thing as common law marriage in England), there are a number of means through which one party can make a claim against the other with respect to property.
+Moreover, in their 2024 Manifesto the Labour Government pledged to strengthen the rights and protections of those in unmarried relationships and a consultation is underway.
+It is therefore notable that the law is liable to change in this area.

-In England and Wales, cohabitation is a patchwork quilt of potential claims that can call on various different areas of law, including property, family, trust and children law, to make a claim.
-For example;
+However, as things stand in England and Wales, cohabitation is a patchwork quilt of potential claims that can call on various different areas of law, including property, family, trust and children law, to make a claim.

 They must show: